-There are two parts to the process: create the installer, and install Nebula on your base image.
+There are two parts to the process: create the installer, and install the Endpoint Agent on your base image.

 Create the installer